-Standard practice in clinical trials of pulse oximeters involves pooling data from all subjects to derive overall performance data, including the mean bias and the root mean square error ( $A{RMS}$ ).
+Standard practice in clinical trials of pulse oximeters involves pooling data from all subjects to derive overall performance data, including the mean bias and the root mean square error (A{RMS}).
 Such an approach may hide outliers of performance in darkly pigmented individuals.
-While all data are typically presented to regulatory agencies for device clearance, individual examiners may be tasked with raising concerns about these performance outliers.
+Whereas all data are typically presented to regulatory agencies for device clearance, individual examiners may be tasked with raising concerns about these performance outliers.

-The current standard for FDA approval of pulse oximeters follows the 510k clearance process, last updated in 2013, by which a manufacturer proves that their medical device meets the standards previously approved for constructions in the same category.
-At present, the approval process for pulse oximeters requires at least two volunteers or 15% of the study group, whichever is higher, to be "darkly-pigmented," but does not provide specific details about exactly how to meet this requirement.
+The current standard for FDA approval of pulse oximeters follows the 510(k) clearance process, last updated in 2013, by which a manufacturer proves that their medical device meets the standards previously approved for constructions in the same category.12 At present, the approval process for pulse oximeters requires at least 2 volunteers or

+15% of the study group, whichever is higher, to be "darkly-pigmented" but does not provide specific details about exactly how to meet this requirement.
 Many pulse oximeter studies, like the UCSF study in 2005, have employed the use of the Fitzpatrick phototype scale, a method of classifying human skin by phototype based on the presence of melanin.
 However, despite commonly being used for oximetry validation studies, the Fitzpatrick classification was not designed for this purpose and has many limitations, including potential for inter-operator variability and subjectivity.

-Using race to define patients with dark skin pigmentation, as was done in the Sjoding et al. study, is also problematic on many levels.
+Using race to define patients with dark skin pigmentation, as was done in the Sjoding et al study, is also problematic on many levels.
 As such, we propose utilizing standardized and less subjective methods for classifying research subjects into categories by degree of skin pigmentation for the purpose of understanding the impact of skin pigment on oximeter performance.
-These methods should also be used to determine skin pigment at the site of oximeter measurement (e.g., ear or finger), including both surfaces of measurement for transmittance devices (e.g., the nail bed and ventral aspect of the fingertip).
+These methods should also be used to determine skin pigment at the site of oximeter measurement (eg, ear or finger), including both surfaces of measurement for transmittance devices (eg, the nail bed and ventral aspect of the fingertip).
 There are several such methods employed by the dermatology community that can quantify skin color at the site of measurement.
-By objectively quantifying skin color, researchers can better distribute study subject representation to accurately account for the spectrum of skin pigmentation.
-Additionally, we propose establishing standards that require manufacturers to demonstrate that a pulse oximeter meets performance standards in patients with darker skin when data are analyzed alone for patients with dark skin pigmentation, and not only when combined in an ARMS fashion with data from lighter skin patients.
-Currently, pooled analyses are the common practice and only requirement for FDA 510k approval.
-The inclusion of more study subjects with darkly pigmented skin in pulse oximetry research must be done thoughtfully for two additional reasons.
-First, the majority of device testing is done in be done thoughtfully for two additional reasons.
+14 By objectively quantifying skin color, researchers can better distribute study subject representation to accurately account for the spectrum of skin pigmentation.

+Additionally, we propose establishing standards requiring manufacturers to demonstrate that a pulse oximeter meets performance standards in patients with darker skin when data are analyzed alone for patients with dark-skin pigmentation and not only when combined in an A{RMS} fashion with data from lighter-skin patients.
+Currently, pooled analyses are the common practice and only requirement for FDA 510(k) approval.

+We must consciously include more study subjects with darkly pigmented skin in pulse oximetry research for 2 additional reasons.
 First, the majority of device testing is done in high-income countries with citizens that may be predominantly lighter skinned.
-Additionally, we acknowledge that due to the history of medical injustice as well inequities that persist today in the United States, recruitment of Black subjects for research is negatively affected by mistrust of medical research establishments.
+Furthermore, we acknowledge that due to the history of medical injustice as well inequities that persist today in the United States, recruitment of Black subjects for research is negatively affected by mistrust of medical research establishments.15 home and in hospital settings.
+We propose that all devices, whether reflectance or transmittance, should meet 3% A{RMS} to receive FDA 510(k) or compliance with ISO.